allenai/allenact/docs/overview/experiment.md

 Now training process `i` out of `n` total processes will be instantiated with the parameters `ObjectNavThorPPOExperimentConfig.train_task_sampler_args(i, n, ...)`.
 Similar functions (`valid_task_sampler_args` and `test_task_sampler_args`) exist for generating validation and test parameters.
+Note also that with this function we can assign devices to run our environment for each worker.
 See the documentation of `ExperimentConfig` for more information.